handpressed/wp-multitenancy-boilerplate/README.md

 Composer will also symlink `/var/opt/wp/wp-content/themes` to `web/app/themes`, `/var/opt/wp/wp-content/plugins` to `web/app/plugins` and `/var/opt/wp/wp-content/mu-plugins` to `web/app/mu-plugins`.

-Sites can now share this single instance of WordPress core, themes and plugins.
+Sites can now share this single instance of WordPress.

 ## Configuration